luigidisotto/n-queens/README.md

 Array `cols` encodes the information about which columns are available after i-th queen has been placed.
 Furthermore, as you can see in the above image, the information on which positions are free in the (i+1)-th row is given by the bit array `poss`, derived by `cols` and arrays `ld` and `rd`, indicating, respectively, the occupied left and right diagonals in the (i+1)-th row.

-Thus, the sequential algorithm can be expressed as in the following
+Thus, the sequential algorithm can be expressed as the following recursive function

 ```C
 void treeExploring(int ld, int cols, int rd){
   if(cols == mask){
       count++;
   }

   int poss = ~(ld | cols | rd) & mask;

   while(poss){